autowarefoundation/autoware/perception/autoware_ground_segmentation/README.md

-# ground_segmentation
+# autoware_ground_segmentation

 ## Purpose

-The `ground_segmentation` is a node that remove the ground points from the input pointcloud.
+The `autoware_ground_segmentation` is a node that remove the ground points from the input pointcloud.

 ## Inner-workings / Algorithms